 Ex.
 2.1 – Different Ways of Taking Food

-- Each species or type of organism has their own way of taking in food.
+- Each species or type of organism has its own way of taking in food.

-- Bees and hummingbirds suck plant-nectars, infant of humans and some animals feed on mother’s milk, Snakes such as python consume the animals upon which they prey.
+- Bees and hummingbirds suck plant-nectars, infants of humans and some animals feed on mother’s milk, Snakes such as pythons consume the animals upon which they prey.

 - Aquatic animals filter small food particles floating close by and feed on them.

 Ex.
 2.2 – Digestion in Humans

 - The digestive tract and the associated glands together constitute the digestive system in humans.

 - This constitutes the whole path along which food moves through the body, starting from the mouth and ending at the anus.

 - The digestive tract includes the oesophagus, stomach, small intestine and large intestine.